5n00py/SmartCommit/README.md

 preview and commit directly with the AI-generated message.
 To see all the possible options, run `gc-smart --help`.

-## Important Note

-For the script to function correctly, you have to run `gc-smart` from the root directory of your project.
-I am aware of this limitation and working on an update to provide more flexibility in the future.
-Stay tuned ;-)

 ## Prerequisites

 - Python 3.6 or higher